Petrol filling station canopies with striking overlapping parasols designed by Eliot Noyes in the 1960s, constructed in 1979.

 * Architectural interest: the canopy units are an iconic piece of corporate design and a rare survival in England as well as internationally

-* Authorship: the canopies are the work of the American modernist architect, Eliot Noyes, a noted designer and a leading figure in post-war commercial design
+* Authorship: Authorship amended to 'the canopies are to the earlier designs of the American modernist architect, Eliot Noyes, a noted designer and a leading figure in post-war commercial design

 * Intactness: the canopies are intact despite inevitable changes to other parts of the forecourt through re-branding